sebastiancostiug/arch_install/README.md

 # Arch Installer

-## Overview
+## What You Need

-This installer sets up a **minimal, modern Arch Linux system** with:

-- GNOME desktop environment (core GNOME apps and tweaks)
-- Gaming support (Steam, Vulkan, AMD drivers, Flatpak games)
-- Developer tools (base-devel, git, docker, nodejs, php, etc.)
-- BTRFS root filesystem and GRUB bootloader
-- Useful utilities (htop, mc, rsync, nano, etc.)
-- Optional AUR and Flatpak apps for productivity and customization

-**Result:** A clean, fast, and ready-to-use Arch Linux desktop for daily use, gaming, and development.
+- A computer you are willing to erase and set up from scratch (all data will be lost).
+- A USB stick (at least 2GB) to create an Arch Linux Live USB.
+- Another computer to download and create the USB if needed.
+- Internet access during installation.

 ---

+## Step-by-Step Installation

+1. **Create an Arch Linux Live USB**
+   - Download the Arch Linux ISO from [archlinux.org](https://archlinux.org/download/).
+   - Use a tool like [balenaEtcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/) to write the ISO to your USB stick.
+2. **Boot from the USB**
+   - Insert the USB stick into your computer and restart.
+   - Enter your BIOS/UEFI settings (usually by pressing F2, F10, F12, or DEL right after turning on your computer).
+   - Set the USB stick as the first boot device and save changes.
+   - Your computer should now boot into the Arch Linux installer.
+3. **Connect to the internet.**
+   - For Wi-Fi: Type `iwctl` and follow the prompts, or use `wifi-menu` if available.
+   - For Ethernet: It should connect automatically.
+4. **Open a terminal.**
+   - You should already be at a terminal prompt after booting.
+If not, press `Ctrl+Alt+F2` to open one.

+---

 ## Requirements & Partitioning

-- **Requires:** Arch Linux Live USB, internet connection, basic Linux knowledge
-- **Disk layout:**
+- **WARNING: This process will erase all data on the selected disk.
+Make sure to back up your files first!**

-  - The installer expects **2 partitions** on your target disk:
+- You will need to create two partitions on your disk:
-    - **EFI partition:** ~512MB, type EFI System
-    - **Root partition:** Rest of disk, type Linux filesystem
+  1. **EFI partition** (about 512MB, type “EFI System”)
+  2. **Root partition** (at least 10GB, type “Linux filesystem”)
+- The installer scripts will guide you through partitioning and after will handle formatting the required partitions automatically.
 - Example for `/dev/nvme1n1`:
   - `/dev/nvme1n1p1` — EFI
   - `/dev/nvme1n1p2` — Root

-  - They will be formatted by the script as FAT32 the EFI partition and BTRFS the root partition (you don't need to format them just provide the 2 partitions in you partition setup)
+- The installer will format the EFI partition as FAT32 and the root partition as BTRFS.
+You do not need to format them yourself, just create the partitions.

-  - Any other partitions can be created and handled separately but the installer needs these two

 ---